open5e/open5e/source/Spellcasting/spells_a-z/s/sleet-storm.rst

 The ground in the area is covered with slick ice, making it difficult terrain.
 When a creature enters the spell's area for the first time on a turn or starts its turn there, it must make a Dexterity saving throw.
-On a failed save, it falls prone.
+On a failed save, it falls :ref:`srd:prone`.

 If a creature is concentrating in the spell's area, the creature must make a successful Constitution saving throw against your spell save DC